omonroy20/SQL_Code_Prowess/README.md

 # SQL_Code_Prowess
-A collection of SQL project to show off my prowess in using it.
+A collection of small SQL project to show off my prowess in using it.
+Includes basic querying, grouping, updating/deleting, joining tables and more.